Coach Hanson among eight inductees for 2017

-Pete Hanson has served as the Ohio State head men's volleyball coach for the last 32 seasons and guided the Buckeyes to a pair of NCAA national titles in the last five years (2011, 2016).
-He is the eighth head coach in program history.
-In three-plus decades at Ohio State, the Flint, Mich., native has posted an overall record of 645-333 (.660) and 280-90 (.757) clip in Midwestern Intercollegiate Volleyball Association (MIVA) matches.
+Pete Hanson has served as the Ohio State head men's volleyball coach for the last 33 seasons and guided the Buckeyes to three NCAA national titles in the last seven years (2011, 2016, 2017).
+In three-plus decades at Ohio State, the Flint, Mich., native has posted an overall record of 677-335 (.669) and 296-90 (.767) clip in Midwestern Intercollegiate Volleyball Association (MIVA) matches.
+The Buckeyes are a combined 63-5 (.926) in the two most recent seasons, each ending with celebration under the confetti as national champions.

 Hanson has been named the National Coach of the Year four times.
 Volleyball Magazine tabbed him as such in 1998 and the American Volleyball Coaches Association (AVCA) did so in 2000 before both organizations selected him as the Coach of the Year following Ohio State's 2011 NCAA Championship.
 He picked up the prestigious AVCA honor once again in 2016.

-Hanson corralled his 12th MIVA Coach of the Year recognition in '16 following a 31-3 campaign which ended in not only the NCAA Championship but also a clean sweep of the MIVA regular season (15-1 record) and MIVA Tournament titles.
+Hanson corralled his 13th MIVA Coach of the Year recognition in '17 following a 32-2 campaign which ended in not only the NCAA Championship but also a clean sweep of the MIVA regular season and MIVA Tournament titles for the second year in a row.

 Ohio State strung together five consecutive MIVA crowns from 2007-2011.
 The five-year tear ending in a 2011 national championship came with a combined winning percentage of .743 (107-37).